-- Connectivity Network ID sets the phone's network IDs and their roaming options under the direction of your service provider; Master Reset lets your service provider reset your service in the event of a security or provisioning problem. - Reset Defaults Reset Settings returns all settings to their original defaults; Reset All returns all settings to their original defaults and erases all stored lists.
-Use only under the direction of your service provider. - Return to Home controls how long the recent calls list displays after calls.
+Connectivity - Network ID sets the phone's network IDs and their roaming options under the direction of your service provider; Master Reset lets your service provider reset your service in the event of a security or provisioning problem.

-- Airplane Mode prevents your phone from making or receiving phone calls, Private calls, or group calls; or transferring data. - Phone Only prevents your phone from making or receiving Private calls or group calls, or transferring data.

-Baud Rate - sets the baud rate at which your phone communicates with a laptop computer, PC, or similar device.
+- Reset Defaults Reset Settings returns all settings to their original defaults; Reset All returns all settings to their original defaults and erases all stored lists.
+Use only under the direction of your service provider. - Return to Home controls how long the recent calls list displays after calls. - Airplane Mode prevents your phone from making or receiving phone calls, Private calls, group calls, or SDG calls\; or transferring data. - Phone Only prevents your phone from making or receiving Private calls, group calls, or SDG calls\; or transferring data. - Note: This feature may not be offered by your service provider. - Baud Rate sets the baud rate at which your phone communicates with a laptop computer, PC. or similar device. - \ Selective Dynamic Group Calling (SDGC) may not be offered by your service provider.